Birya

 Biriya existed in the Classic Era, as Jews lived in Birya and environs in Talmudic times.
 In early Ottoman era, the village had a mixed Muslim and Jewish population.
-Jewish community abandoned the location in late 16th century.
-By late 19th century, the village of Biriyya housed an Arab Muslim community.
+The Jewish community abandoned the location in the late 16th century.
+By the late 19th century, the village of Biriyya housed an Arab Muslim community.
 The Jewish village was founded in 1946 on a site adjacent to the Arab town of Biriyya.
 Both Arab and Jewish locations were depopulated during the 1948 Arab-Israeli War.
-Under Israeli governance, a Jewish agricultural village was re-established at the site.
+In 1971, Under Israeli governance, a Jewish agricultural village was re-established at the site.